What is SaaS Management? A Detailed Guide

 Shadow IT can cause financial damage to the company and leak the organization’s sensitive data.
 Therefore, the organization must route all SaaS procurements via the IT department to avoid shadow IT practices.

-2. SaaS License Management
+2. SaaS license management

 SaaS licenses can be thoroughly scrutinized and vetted to avoid abandoning them.
 A SaaS app management tool will track app usage data and highlight underused and overused licenses.